MBARI-BOG/ESP_CTD/README.md

 ## Figures
 The figures directory contains the plotting outputs from the scripts in the analysis directory.

+## Tables
+The tables directory contains the tables for the manuscript, which are generated from the scripts in the analysis directory.

 ## DEICODE
 The DEICODE directory contains the intermediate files necessary for the DEICODE PCA scripts.